GoldenStack/trove/.github/README.md

 This prevents libraries from messing up other libraries.

 All classes that can be used to generate loot from a `LootTable` are immutable, so this library is completely thread-safe.
-Additionally, most `Map` instances are `ConcurrentHashMap`s, and anything that isn't should have the option to use a concurrent implementation.
+Additionally, everything else should be synchronized, so there should be fewer issues there.

 ## Table of Contents
 - [Install](#install)